CLAIM: Northern Ireland is one of the most “locked-down” places in the world.

 CLAIM: The murder rate in Belfast was sixth highest in a list of cities in Europe (according to 2010 data).

 CONCLUSION: INACCURATE.
 Available data shows other cities with higher homicide rates.
 Data for some other cities was not and is not published.
 By any reasonable definition, homicide rates in Belfast are not among the highest in Europe today.
 Continue reading Was Belfast the sixth highest in murder rate for a European city in 2010?

-CLAIM: There is a greater chance of dying in a bus collision than by COVID-19.
+CLAIM: There is a greater chance of a motorcyclist aged 67 in Northern Ireland dying in a motorcycle collision than being affected by COVID-19.

 CONCLUSION: INACCURATE.
 Data shows that there have been no motorcyclists of Sammy Wilson MP’s age who have died as a result of a motorcycle collision in Northern Ireland, in the past three years.
 In 2020, there were 157 deaths registered related to COVID-19, of men aged 65–74.
 At the time of this claim, the probability of being infected by COVID-19 in Northern Ireland was an estimated 1 in 200 (now thought to be 1 in 60).

 Continue reading Is there a greater chance of a motorcyclist aged 67 dying as a motorcyclist than being affected by COVID-19?